-The 13 International Biennial titled Wanderlust will started on 19th of May during which the art works of more than 30 local, regional and international artists were exhibited.
-The selected pieces of art are by artists from Macedonia, Serbia, Kosovo, Croatia, Bosnia and Herzegovina, Italy, Argentina, Turkey etc. and among them, there are artists that have attended universities in England, Holland, Germany, Slovenia, France and Italy.
+The 13 International Biennial titled Wanderlust was opened on the 19th of May during which the artworks of more than 30 local, regional and international artists were exhibited.
+The selected works are by artists from Macedonia, Serbia, Kosovo, Croatia, Bosnia and Herzegovina, Italy, Argentina, and Turkey.

 The artworks of the following artists are exhibited: Darko Aleksovski, Stefan Ancevski and Ana Jovanovska, Martin Volman, Sali Ertunc, Filip Ivanovski Pepe, Metodi Iskov, Jovan Josifovski, Sonja Jo, Ana Jovanovska, Resul Kaboglu, Nikola Kekerovic, Ana Lazarevska, Niccolò Masini, Julija Manojlovska, Ivana Mircevska, Ana Markovska, Natasha Nedelkova, Dorotej Neshovski, Mila Panic, Kristina Pulejkova, Nikola Radosavljevic, Driton Selmani, Dushan Stefanovski, Bojan Stojcic, Milica Lazarevic Spirovski, Ivana Samandova, Ana Trajkovska, Újházi Adrienn, Elena Chemerska, Mia Cuk and Zoran Shekerov.